-- Arbitrators on our Roster must abide by the FMCS Arbitration Policies and Procedures (available in the side navigation panel to the left) as well as the Code of Professional Responsibility for Arbitrators of Labor-Management Disputes.
+- Arbitrators on our Roster must abide by the FMCS Arbitration Policies and Procedures (available in the side navigation panel to the left) as well as the Code of Professional Responsibility for Arbitrators of Labor-Management Disputes (also available in the side panel).
 Violations may lead to suspension or removal from the Roster.

 - Please remember that arbitrators are required to notify FMCS if circumstances may require a delay in you contacting the parties, scheduling a hearing, or issuing your award.
 Make sure that you have someone who will notify FMCS when you are unable to, in the event an emergency or incapacity will cause delay or inability to process cases.

-- If you are an arbitrator and wish to pay your annual FMCS roster fee, please click: PAY DUES
+- If you are an arbitrator and wish to pay your annual FMCS roster fee, you can do so at arbitration.fmcs.gov

-- If you have not been paid by a party within 60 days of submitting your invoice, and you have reminded the party to no avail, we will do our best to assist.
-Please provide a copy of the invoice and any correspondence relating to it to Shakima Wright at firstname.lastname@example.org.
+- To submit the required Form R-19 (Arbitrator’s report and fee statement), you can do so at: arbitration.fmcs.gov.
+If you have not been paid by a party within 60 days of submitting your invoice, and you have reminded the party to no avail, we will do our best to assist.
+Please provide a copy of the invoice and any correspondence relating to it to Shakima Wright at email@example.com.